miladrayka/ET_Score/README.md

 For installing first make a virtual environment and activate it.

 On windows:
 ```
    python py -m venv env
    .\env\Scripts\activate
 ```

 On macOS and Linux:
 ```
    python3 -m venv env
    source env/bin/activate
 ```

 Which *env* is the location to create the virtual environment.
 Now you can install packages:
 ```
    pip install *package_name*
 ```
+## Usage
+###1- Preparing ligand and protein file

+  a- Ligand and protein structure should be saved in .mol2 and .pdb format files respectively.
+  b- Each ligand and protein files for a specific complex must be placed in a same folder.

+###2- Generating features